neo4j/neo4j-python-driver/docs/source/api.rst

 Connection details held by the :class:`neo4j.Driver` are immutable.
 Therefore if, for example, a password is changed, a replacement :class:`neo4j.Driver` object must be created.
-More than one :class:`.Driver` may be required if connections to multiple databases, or connections as multiple users, are required.
+More than one :class:`.Driver` may be required if connections to multiple databases, or connections as multiple users, are required, unless when using impersonation (:ref:`impersonated-user-ref`).

 :class:`neo4j.Driver` objects are thread-safe but cannot be shared across processes.
 Therefore, ``multithreading`` should generally be preferred over ``multiprocessing`` for parallel database access.